SD-github21/surfs_up/README.md

 ![image](https://user-images.githubusercontent.com/85533099/136891347-6e466b8d-44a1-4f03-9df8-18af687fa42d.png)

-  - According to the above query output:
+According to the above query output:
   - The count for June precipitation observations is 1,574 versus 1,405 for December precipitation observations
   - The mean for June precipitation observations is 0.14 with a standard deviation of 0.34 while the mean for December precipitation observations is 0.22 with a standard deviation of 0.54
   - The maximum precipitation observed for June is 4.43 while the maximum precipitation observed for December is 6.42.

-Here we see a similar pattern of differences for precipitation observations as the temperature observations when comparing December and June.
+For our additional analyses, we see a similar pattern of differences for precipitation observations as the temperature observations when comparing December and June.
 There are some key differences but there are also similarities.
 For example, the minimum precipitation observation as well as the precipitation observation value for the 25th percentile are 0.00 for both June and December.
 The median precipitation observation for June is 0.02 and 0.03 for December while the precipitation observation value for the 75th percentile are 0.12 for June and 0.15 for December.
 Furthermore, we see that the pattern of data yields low preceipitation observation values overall for both June and December.

+## Conclusions

 **Therefore, based upon these findings, the differences in temperature and precipitation data between June and December are not substantial enough to warrant concern that the surf and ice cream shop business venture would not be successful as a result of observed weather patterns.
 In other words, it appears that this business venture of opening up a surf and ice cream shop could be very successful all year long based on observed weather patterns revealing suitable weather for both surfing and consuming ice cream.**